-To apply for positions posted on USAJobs, you'll need to set up a profile on the site using your email and a username of your choice.
+To apply for positions posted on USAJobs, you'll need to set up a profile on the site using your email and a password of your choice.
 With your profile, you'll have full access to the site's resources.
 Examples of what you'll be able to do include:

 - Store up to five versions of your resume

 - Set up automated job searches

 - Apply to posted job openings